Physics-informed deep-learning applications to experimental fluid mechanics: Introduction

 Reconstruction of high-resolution images from low-resolution ones, the so-called super-resolution reconstruction, has been an active research topic in the field of computer science \cite{Wang2021}.
 The success of deep learning in super-resolution tasks within computer science motivated its application to fluid mechanics and turbulence using CNNs \cite{fukami2019,Liu2020}, super-resolution generative adversarial networks (SRGANs) \cite{guemes2021}, and unsupervised learning based on cycle-consistent GANs (CycleGANs) \cite{kim2021}.
 Deep learning has been also applied for super-resolution of four-dimensional (4D) flow magnetic-resonance imaging (MRI) data \cite{Ferdian2020}.
 However, supervised deep-learning-based super-resolution approaches are limited by the need for high-resolution labels for training, \ie a pair set of low and high-resolution fields are needed, which is difficult to obtain from experiments.
 Recently, \citeasnoun{guemes2021PIV} showed the capability of GANs to generate high-resolution fields from PIV data without having \textit{a priori} any high-resolution field.

-Flow data estimation and reconstruction from incomplete data are another common problems in experimental fluid mechanics.
-Gappy proper orthogonal decomposition (Gappy POD) \cite{Everson95} has been shown suitable for flow-field reconstruction from incomplete data \cite{Bui-Thanh2004}; however, it can not be applied for the reconstruction of the missing data over a fixed region.
+Flow data estimation and reconstruction from incomplete data are other common problems in experimental fluid mechanics.
+Gappy proper orthogonal decomposition (Gappy POD) \cite{Everson95} has been shown suitable for flow-field reconstruction from incomplete data \cite{Bui-Thanh2004}; however, it can not be directly applied to incomplete original data because it requires the spatial coefficients as a basis from the reference data~\cite{bui2003proper_gappy,willcox2006unsteady_gappy}.
 Recently, \citeasnoun{Morimoto2021} proposed an autoencoder-type CNN for PIV data estimation considering missing regions that can overcome such limitations.
 Application of machine learning and deep learning has been also shown for flow-field reconstruction from sparse turbomachinery data \cite{Akbari2021}.
 Another research direction for augmenting sparse data is to perform three-dimensional fluid data reconstruction from sectional flow fields \cite{Chandramouli2019}.~\citeasnoun{stulov2021neural} proposed a CNN-based architecture including two-dimensional and three-dimensional convolutions to reconstruct three-dimensional data from a few numbers of two-dimensional sections in a computationally friendly manner.
 Moreover, the application of deep learning for performing end-to-end PIV has been shown in the experimental-fluid-mechanics community by \citeasnoun{Rabault2017} and motivated by the progress in computer vision regarding the motion-estimation problem \cite{Hui2018,Yang2019,Cai2020,stulov2021neural}.